rust-lang/prev.rust-lang.org/community.md

 socialize with other people with a similar interest.
 Meetings are usually held monthly and very informal.
 Meetings are open to everyone.

-There's a global [calendar][calendar] for keeping up with Rust events.
+There is a global [calendar][calendar] for keeping up with Rust events.

 [user_group]: ./user_groups.html
 [calendar]: https://www.google.com/calendar/embed?src=apd9vmbc22egenmtu5l6c5jbfc@group.calendar.google.com